 traffic caused by the shutting down of the M3/M25 interchange.
 As usual, the

-authorities failed to clearly inform motorists what was happening until it was
+powers-that-be failed to clearly inform motorists what was happening until it

-too late; so instead of turning off and cutting across country (and the chance
+was too late; so instead of turning off and cutting across country (and the

 that day, were forced to drive miles out of our way to find an alternative route

-Because potential irritation of this situation was smoothly erased by the fact
+Because any potential irritation of this situation was smoothly erased by the

-that we were enjoying our topless drive in the 350Z so much.
-Even the other
+fact that we were enjoying our topless drive in the 350Z so much; even the other

-drivers managed a smile at the sight of the topless, gleaming white 350Z complete
+drivers managed a smile at the sight of the gleaming white, clean-decked 350Z

 When in place there's about an inch-and-a-half clear headroom beneath the folding